HEHS NDEA Electronics Class of 1965

 A 25-year follow-up study of the class was presented to the West Virginia Academy of Science in 1992.
 Authors of the study: Robert Fischer, from Marshall University Community & Technical College and Lee Olson, from Marshall University, concluded that this was, without doubt, an exemplary program.
 The follow-up provided concrete evidence that students completing a quality “technical education” curriculum can compete and prosper in both the academic world and in the professions.
 A summary of the study was published in the Vocational Education Journal.
 Huntington's Herald-Dispatch newspaper has also written two nice stories about the HEHS Electronics Class of 1965.

-Twenty-five years before “Tech-Prep” was a buzzword in educational circles, the concept was successfully applied in Huntington, West Virginia
+Twenty-five years before “Tech-Prep” became a buzzword in educational circles, the concept was successfully applied in Huntington, West Virginia

 ________________________________________________________________________________________________________________________________________________